GDPR (also EU GDPR)

-The General Data Protection Regulation is the legal framework issued collectively by the European Parliament, the European Commission and Council of the European Union with the aim of unifying and strengthening data protection for all EU citizens, and it’s enforceable from 25th May 2018.
+The General Data Protection Regulation is the legal framework issued collectively by the European Parliament, the European Commission and Council of the European Union with the aim of unifying and strengthening data protection for all EU citizens.

 Any information relating to a data subject.
-It’s a very broad concept; you might be surprised at what’s included – and it’s still expanding.
+It’s a very broad concept; you might be surprised at what’s included.

 Any manual or automated activity carried out on personal data, from collection to destruction and everything in between.